 Your hamster is hungry

 Feed him properly!
 Give him a hamster food and in quantity.
-Hamsters need a balanced and nutritious diet to stay healthy.
-It is important to provide them with healthy food and clean water on a regular basis.
+Hamsters need a power supply balanced and nutritious diet to stay healthy.
+Give them healthy food and clean water on a regular basis.

 Your hamster is stressed